Madrid tries to forget Mbappé, focus on Champions League

 Four days before the final in suburban Paris, Madrid coach Carlo Ancelotti and his players tried their best to avoid talking about the France forward and his decision to stay with Paris Saint-Germain.

+They also downplayed the apparent call for vengeance by Liverpool forward Mohamed Salah, who was on the losing side when the two teams met in the 2018 final in Kyiv.

-Mbappé made the surprising announcement on Saturday, dealing a major blow to Madrid and its fans, who were certain he would be playing in the Spanish capital next season.
+Mbappé made the surprising announcement about his future on Saturday, dealing a major blow to Madrid and its fans, who were certain he would be playing in the Spanish capital next season.

 “It’s very clear for us that we have to think about our own things,” Ancelotti said Tuesday.
 “We’ve never talked about players from other squads.
 We respect everyone, every decision, every club.
 We have to do our own job.
 It’s very clear and obvious what we have to think about, which is to prepare for the final.”